-American Academy of Orthopaedic Surgeons and the International Cellular Medicine Society have suggested guidelines, many of which are included below:
+The American Academy of Orthopaedic Surgeons and the International Cellular Medicine Society have determined the following about joint pain:

-Blood is drawn from the vein and centrifuge by using advanced efficient Emcyte centrifuge with greater G force which provides 7-9 times concentration of platelets, degranulated and combined with little red blood cells and injected into the joint .
-May repeat every 4 weeks.
-Patient may experience little pain after injecting PRP that can be controlled by applying cold compresses and patient can take Tylenol as needed.
-We recommend patient not to take NSAIDs after PRP injection.
-The improvement in the joint can take 12 weeks.
-If needed patient may need treatment once a year to maintain the joint and to prevent it from degeneration.
+The first step of PRP Joint treatments is to consult with the doctor to determine if the treatment is right for you.
+In PRP, blood is drawn from patient’s vein and centrifuged using an advanced and efficient Emcyte centrifuge which produces 7-9 times the concentration of platelets that a normal centrifuge can produce.
+These platelets are combined with a small concentration of red blood cells and injected into the joint .
+This process can be repeated every 4 weeks.
+Patients may experience mild pain after injecting PRP , but this can be controlled by applying cold compresses and taking Tylenol as needed.
+We recommend that patients not take NSAIDs after treatments.
+Joint improvements can take 12 weeks, and patients may need treatment once a year to maintain the joint and to prevent degeneration.